BretFisher/kubernetes-mastery/slides/k8smastery/ingress.md

 ## When not to use built-in Ingress resources

-- Your deployment doesn't use alpha or beta features
+- You need features beyond Ingress including:

---
+  - TCP support, traffic spliting, mTLS, egress, service mesh

-- You need features beyond Ingress including; TCP support, traffic spliting, mTLS, egress, service mesh
+  - response transformation, routing to 2+ services

 --

-- You have external load balancers (like AWS ELBs) which route to NodePorts and handle TLS
+- You have external load balancers (like AWS ELBs) which route to NodePorts

 --